 Grains are the edible seeds of plants that belong to the grass family.
 They grow with an inedible hull on them that has to be removed.

-Usually they are processed before they reach consumers.
-The hull is almost always removed, because not everyone has the equipment to do their own threshing these days.
-At this stage, the bran is still attached to the Grain, and the Grain can be referred to as whole Grain, berries, groats or hulled Grain.
+Usually grains are processed before they reach consumers.
+During this processing, the hull is almost always removed, because not everyone has the equipment to do their own threshing these days.
+At this stage, the bran is still attached to the grain, and the grain may be referred to as whole grain, berries, groats or hulled grain.

-Over the centuries, people have expressed a preference for the bran to be removed after hulling, to make the Grain faster cooking and less chewier and coarse.
-More importantly, because oils in the bran can go rancid quickly, removing the bran extended the storage life of the Grain, which was very important for families who needed to see their store of Grain last the winter.
+Over the centuries, people have expressed a preference for the bran to be removed after hulling, to make the grain faster cooking as well as less chewier and coarse.
+More importantly, because oils in the bran can go rancid quickly, removing the bran extended the storage life of the grain, which was very important for families who needed to see their store of grain last the winter.

 Rice with just the hull removed is brown rice.
 The removed hulls are often burnt as fuel.

-While in North American and British cultures, polished Grains with the brans removed have come to be regarded as evil incarnate, in societies such as Japan, Spain or Italy where they have developed over the course of centuries cooking traditions and techniques based on polished rice, they would just think you were part of the looney fringe if you started going on about it.
-Mechanical hull removal often removes a good deal of the bran, so if you are really concerned, you should thresh your own Grain, because a more manual processes of removing the hulls leaves more of the bran on.
+While in North American and British cultures, polished grains with the brans removed have come to be regarded as nutritionally evil incarnate, in societies such as Japan, Spain or Italy where they have developed over the course of centuries cooking traditions and techniques based on polished rice, this view has not yet become predominant.

-In 62 AD, Nero had to order most of the Grain stored in Rome to be thrown in the Tiber River, as it had become infested.
+In 62 AD, the Roman Emperor Nero had to order most of the grain stored in Rome to be thrown in the Tiber River, as it had become infested.

 Grain comes from the Latin word for Grain, “granum.”